LankyCyril/edgecase/readme.md

 ### tailchopper

-Truncates reads in a 5AC or 3AC file to a FASTQ of sequences completely overhanging reference hard mask.
+Truncates reads in a 5AC or 3AC file to a FASTQ of sequences of soft/hard-clipped ends.
+(usually, this corresponds to regions completely overhanging onto the reference hard mask).
 NB!
 Needs `--prime` to be set, as it has no knowledge of how the SAM was generated.

 ```